Post Banner Image

 Credit: KKKvintage/ iStock via Getty Images

 Palikir, located on the island of Pohnpei, serves as the capital city of the Federated States of Micronesia, an island chain in the western Pacific Ocean.
-The city has a population of approximately 7,000 people and is known for surfing, diving, and waterfall hikes.
+The tiny city is known for surfing, diving, and waterfall hikes.
 The stone ruins of Nan Madol, a short drive across the island from Palikirm, were sacred to native Pohnpeians from the 13th century until the 18th century, when it served as a fortress, seat of government, and religious center.
 Today, the site is open to the public to learn more about Indigenous history in Micronesia.

 6. Valletta, Malta